How to analyse new-age firms like Paytm, LatentView Analytics: Janakiraman R of Franklin Templeton explains

 Janakiraman R: Market cycles take their own time to play out and, hence, one must always view equity investing with a long-term horizon.
 This helps to take the worry off interim volatilities.
 To be able to utilise the power of compounding, start investing early, invest systematically regardless of market movements and stay invested for the long term.
 Instead of trying to time the market to find the perfect entry point, we recommend systematic investing based on your risk and goal assessment from the long-term perspective.
 Sticking to diversified portfolios with exposure to multiple market capitalisations could be considered.

 BT: Of late, recently listed Paytm eroded over 30 per cent of investors’ money against the issue price.
-Today, LatentView Analysts made a bumper debut with a gain of over 100% gains.
+Today, LatentView Analytics made a bumper debut with a gain of over 100 per cent.
 How do you analyse these new-age firms?

 Janakiraman R: Looking beyond the fact that a business is tech-driven, key input we seek to get is the value gap that the business is trying to fill up.
 If the business is on a promising path to adding value to consumers that goes over and above simply digital enablement of operations, then other factors including growth visibility, future expansion plans and proposition to tap future growth opportunities, among other factors, would be considered for further evaluation of that business.